 Preparing and Registering S.T.A.B.L.E.
 Support Instructors

-If a person is unable to attend an official National Instructor course, but they wish to assist with S.T.A.B.L.E.
-Learner course presentations, they may become registered as a Support instructor.
-To prepare colleagues for this role, an experienced, registered Lead instructor must follow the process outlined below.
+If a person is unable to attend an official National or Private Instructor course, but they wish to co-teach a S.T.A.B.L.E.
+Learner course with your teaching team, you may follow our Support Instructor preparation process outlined below so they may become registered as a Support Instructor.
+Please note, Support Instructors may not teach at any time without a Lead Instructor present.

-Please read this document carefully, (well before the Orientation to Support Learner Course), so that registration of the new instructor may proceed without a problem.
+!!
+Please read all steps of this document carefully before the Orientation to Support Learner Course.
+This will help ensure that registration of the Candidate as a Support Instructor may proceed without a problem.

 STEP 1.
 Candidacy Requirement, Registered Lead Instructor Experience, Training Course

 - Determine whether the person (“Support Instructor Candidate, hereinafter referred to as “Candidate”) has the NICU experience to correctly interpret and present the S.T.A.B.L.E.
 Program content.
-The Candidate must have at least one year (≥ 2000 hours) of recent – within five years – tertiary (level 2 or 3) neonatal intensive care unit or neonatal transport experience.
 If they do not meet this minimum requirement, they do not qualify to become registered as a Support Instructor.

-- The Lead Instructor(s) or combination of Lead and Support Instructors who will ‘model’ the teaching of the Learner course must have prior experience teaching the course.
-See Instructor Team Experience below.
+2. The Lead Instructor(s) or combination of Lead and Support Instructors who will ‘model’ the teaching of the Learner course must have prior experience teaching the course.
+See Step 4 – Instructor Team Experience below.

-- Set up a full-length Learner course.
-This course will serve as the demonstration course for the new candidate(s), even if the candidate has previously attended a Learner course.
+3. Set up a full-length Learner course.
+This course will serve as the demonstration course for the new Candidate(s), even if the Candidate has previously attended a Learner course.

 STEP 2.
-Pre- and Post- test / Mixed Module testing Requirements
+Pre-Assessment and Mixed Module Post-testing Requirements

 If the Candidate scores 70% or higher on the 6th edition pre-assessment, they may continue with Orientation to Support Instructor.